leiteway/NewsPaper_App/README.md

  - Web Developer: [Alba Martín](https://github.com/albamartinmz)
  - Web Developer: [Kristy Neiras](https://github.com/krisneiras)

+# Next Steps
+In our team we have several goals to meet and we are going to list them.
+We are working on improving our project and we have it under construction:
+* The like button: in the future this button will be able to add the user's favorite news to another page
+* The search bar: we will make this bar useful to search for keywords of the news that we want to see
+* On the SideBar: the profile icon doesn´t have functionality, and we want to develop a profile screen to our users.

 # Contributions
 Contributions are welcome!
 If you find any problems or have suggestions for improvement, please create an issue or make a pull request.